AdmaJonse/media-server/README.md

 ### TODO:
 - Assign static IP
-- add new account to sudoers
+- Set a password for the created user account using the ansible vault
-- Run smbpassswd for the created user account
+- Run smbpassswd for the created user account using the same password
+- configure the plex server

 ### Overview